Paper Reading

 Quiz designer

-A quiz designer reviews the presentation slides as well as the research paper and prepares questions that will be used in the quiz for that topic.
+A quiz designer reviews the presentation slides as well as the research paper and prepares Multiple-Choice Questions (MCQ) that will be used in the quiz for that topic.
+Prepare at least 5 MCQs such that 3 of them are based on the lecture slides and 2 of them are based on the paper.
+Examples of quiz questions are available in this Google Doc.

 All students must be a reviewer or a quiz designer for a paper at least once during the quarter.